zeelsheladiya/OurDB-Database/README.md

 [Oikos](https://github.com/zeelsheladiya/OurDB-Database) is created and licensed with MIT by [Zeel Sheladiya](https://github.com/zeelsheladiya), [Mihir Surati](https://github.com/mihirsurati), [Parth Dabheliya](https://github.com/Parth-Dab) and contributors.
 Please, see our documentation: [pdf](), [markdown](), [word]()

-If you need any help regarding this project feel free to contact us on our [LinkedIn](https://in.linkedin.com/in/zeel-sheladiya-772513176), [GitHub](https://github.com/zeelsheladiya) or [YouTube](https://www.youtube.com/watch?v=2e2Mfs0TdUI) account.

 ## What does "Oikos" mean?

 > "Human beings, in their settled condition, are animated by oikophilia: the love of the oikos, which means not only the home but the people contained in it, and the surrounding settlements that endow that home with lasting contours and an enduring smile.4 The oikos is the place that is not just mine and yours but ours.
 It is the stage-set for the first-person plural of politics, the locus, both real and imagined, where ‘it all takes place’.